louiss0/shelton_s-bash-guide/src/content/docs/index.md

 ## 🚀 Getting Started

-Start with [Variables](/concepts/variables/) to learn the fundamentals, or jump to the [Reference](/reference/) for quick lookups of specific commands and syntax.
+Start with [Data Types](/concepts/data-types/) to understand Bash's type system fundamentals, or jump to the [Reference](/reference/) for quick lookups of specific commands and syntax.